alexb7711/sa-pap/docs/milp-approach.md

 \end{algorithm}

 # Optimization Problem
 This sections discusses and formulates the objective functions as well as the MILP constraints.
-The objective functions are required to allow one to compare candidate solutions against one another.
+The objective functions are required to allow comparisons between candidate solutions.
 The constraints ensure that candidate solutions are in the feasible region.

 ## Objective Function {#sec:objective}

 Let $J$ represent the objective function.
-The objective function has three main considerations:
+The objective function has four main considerations:

 * Charger assignment
 * Demand cost
 * Consumption cost
+* Sufficient charge
 <!-- * Temperature TODO: Find reference -->

-which would be of the form $J = AC(u, d, v) + PC(u, d, v)$. $AC(u, d, v)$ is the assignment cost, and $PC(u, d, v)$ is the power usage cost.
+Suppose the objective function is of the form $J = AC(u, d, v) + PC(u, d, v)$. $AC(u, d, v)$ is the assignment cost, and $PC(u, d, v)$ is the power usage cost.
 The assignment cost can be represented as:

 <!-- Don't need to sum over Q because we index into the charger -->
 $$
 AC(u,d,v) = \sum_{i=1}^I UsageCost(v_i, u_i, d_i) + ChargePenalty(\eta_i)
 $$

 Where $v_i$ is the charger index, $u_i$ is the initial charge time, and $d_i$ is the detach time for visit $i$.
 The function $UsageCost(v,u,d)$ returns the cost of using charger $q$ multiplied by the usage time as shown in Algorithm \autoref{alg:usage-cost} and $\eta_i$ is the initial charge for visit $i$.
-The $Pentalty(\eta_i)$ method exponentially punishes the candidate solution if the initial charge for a given visit $i$ is not above a given threshold as described in Algorithm \autoref{alg:charge-penalty}.
+The $ChargePenalty(\eta_i)$ method exponentially punishes the candidate solution if the initial charge for a specified visit $i$ is not above a given threshold as described in Algorithm \autoref{alg:charge-penalty}.

 \begin{algorithm}[H]
 \label{alg:usage-cost}